-

 Career Opportunities

 There is an array of employment opportunities in public health, health promotion, healthcare management, academic and research settings and the pharmaceutical industry.
-Graduates of the course with a clinical background will also specifically benefit from career advancement in the specialty of cardiac rehabilitation, pulmonary rehabilitation and integrated care programmes more broadly.
+Graduates of the course with a clinical background will also specifically benefit from career advancement in the speciality of cardiac rehabilitation, pulmonary rehabilitation and integrated care programmes more broadly.

 Who’s Suited to This Course